jfcloutier/karma_system/design_notes/acting.md

     can_seek --> planning : looking for an executable plan
     planning --> can_execute : the goal has an executable plan planning --> cannot_execute : no executable plan found
-    cannot_execute --> [*]
+    planning --> cannot_seek : the goal is no longer relevant cannot_execute --> [*]
     can_execute --> executing : executing the goal's plan
     executing --> executed : the plan was executed